-- benefits in-kind (such as meals)

-- social assistance
+- benefits in-kind (such as meals) - social assistance

-- child benefits

-- alimony for children

-- study grants

-- refundable tax credit for children

-To encourage employment for social assistance beneficiaries the first three years of employment €200.19 of net occupational income is discarded (not simulated).
+&lt;sup>3 To encourage employment for social assistance beneficiaries the first three years of employment €200.19 of net occupational income is discarded (not simulated).

 &lt;sup>4 Since we do not have information on cadastral income yet the calculation of income from real estate will be switched off.
 Normally, the calculation for income from real estate is the following: non-indexed cadastral income with an exemption of €750 plus €125 per dependent child (=child that gives right to child benefits).
 The result is then multiplied by 3 and taken into account in the means test.
 In case the property is rented one takes the rent received unless this should be less than the amount obtained when using the cadastral income.
 As social assistance is an individual right the income from real estate will be multiplied by the fraction representing the ownership of the person in the property (in case of shared ownership).